 7.2.9.4 NAS key re-keying

-After an AKA has taken place, new NAS keys from a new KASME shall be derived, according to Annex A.7.
+After an AKA has taken place, or an EAP authentication has successfully completed, new NAS keys from a new KASME shall be derived, according to Annex A.7.

 To re-activate a non-current full native EPS security context after handover from GERAN or UTRAN, cf. clause 9.2.2 B step 7, the UE and the MME take the NAS keys into use by running a NAS SMC procedure according to clause 7.2.4.5.

-MME shall activate fresh NAS keys from an EPS AKA run or activate native security context with sufficiently low NAS COUNT values before the NAS uplink or downlink COUNT wraps around with the current security context.
+MME shall activate fresh NAS keys from an EPS AKA run or EAP authentication, or activate native security context with sufficiently low NAS COUNT values before the NAS uplink or downlink COUNT wraps around with the current security context.

 7.2.10 Rules on Concurrent Running of Security Procedures